 Author Interview with Jens Lyon

-The writers I have interviewed have taught me a lot about the self-publishing industry, and I always look forward to hearing about what and why they write.
 Author Jens Lyon (pen name) published her book as a teaching tool to be used to put on musicals in class, getting kids out of lecture mode and into hands-on learning about dinosaurs and other animals.
-She has utilized her elementary education degree and unique imagination to create her 50 page story.
-Be sure to check out her blog as well as the links to her book below.
+She has utilized her elementary education degree and unique imagination to create her 50 page story, Time Trip: A Dinosaur Musical.
+Be sure to check out her book and our interview below!

 1. How many books have you written and where can you buy them?

-Time Trip: A Dinosaur Musical came out last week and is available at Amazon.
-Here are some links:
+Time Trip: A Dinosaur Musical is available at Amazon.

 For those in the European Union, check your country’s Amazon page.
 Type "Jens Lyon" into the search window and my book should pop up.
 I don’t know if Amazon plans to sell it anywhere else.

 You can also buy my book via CreateSpace.

 2. What famous books can you compare to your own?

 It's a little bit like The Magic School Bus series, where the characters travel to various locations and learn about science.